Support

 In the Senate - Hearing 2/19 at 1:00 p.m.
 (2/10)

-Requiring the Department of Public Safety and Correctional Services and the Judiciary to expunge all cases meeting certain criteria on or before July 1, 2028; and requiring the Department and the Judiciary to expunge certain newly eligible cases on a monthly basis.
-Judicial Proceedings Support
+Requiring the Judiciary to shield all cases meeting certain criteria on or before July 1, 2028; and requiring the Judiciary to shield certain newly eligible cases on a monthly basis.
+Judicial Proceedings

 SB 539 HB 1070 Department of Social and Economic Mobility - Workforce Opportunities Grant Program and Fund Sen. William Smith (20-D)